synerops/protocol/README.md

 # syner

-agentic operating system in typescript
+agentic operating system with synergy ⚭

 ## how it works
 ```